calvinbui/calvin.me-jekyll/_posts/2018-07-23-tech-inside-my-2018-vw-golf-r.md

 Whenever the car senses its dark, it will automatically turn on the headlights.
 I never had to even bother with this anymore, one less thing to worry about.

+## Auto Dimming Rear View Mirror

+Dims headlights in the rear view mirror automatically without having to use the flip button.
+Great for night time driving and not getting blinded.
+It is always on and no action is required on my part.

 ## Automatic wipers

 Similar to above, whenever it rains, the car will automatically turn on the wipers.
 Another thing to never worry about.